cathy-lishipu/TronjDocs/source/mddocs/Fullnode RPC APIs.md

 **THROWS**

-IllegalNumException, if the parameters are not correct.
+IllegalException, if the parameters are not correct.

 ### getBlockByLatestNum